Who can apply to drive a taxi or cab

 During the drive, the examiner will ask you to take them to various places using the shortest practical route between the locations.
 The test will last for up to 1 hour 30 mins.

 If at the end of the test, the examiner does not feel you have attained the required standard in the drive or have not achieved the 75% pass mark for the knowledge, you will have to sit the test again.

 The table below shows all the categories you'll be tested on.
 At least 1 from each section will be asked on your test drive.

 |4||Nursing homes||11 ||Places of interest|

 Getting your badge

-When you have successfully completed all of the steps detailed above, and paid the fee (£11), you will be issued with a badge to drive a taxi / cab.
+When you have successfully completed all the steps above and paid the relevant fee you'll be issued with a badge to drive a taxi or cab.

-You must renew your badge annually and on time.
-It is illegal to drive a public service vehicle unless you hold a valid PSV badge.
-You will not be sent a reminder to renew your badge.
+You must renew your badge annually.
+You'll not be sent a reminder to renew your badge.
+It's illegal to drive a public service vehicle unless you hold a valid PSV badge.

-You may also wish to apply for inclusion on the restricted taxi / cab licence waiting list.
+You may want to apply for inclusion on the restricted taxi or cab licence waiting list.
 Request a form for this when you receive your badge.